frcdesign/FRCDesign.org/docs/learning-course/stage1/1B/belts.md

 Like gears, belts also have a pitch.
 The pitch is defined as the distance between each tooth on the belt.
 In FRC, this is typically 5 mm.
 The *pitch length* of the belt is then the pitch (5 mm) multiplied by the number of teeth.
 Belts will always have an integer number of teeth so the pitch length will be a multiple of 5mm.

-For example, an 80T belt will have a pitch length of 400 mm.
+For example, an 80T belt will have a length of 400 mm.
 <!-- To calculate the pitch diameter of a pulley, the following equation can be used:
 <center>**`PD = Pitch * (# of Teeth) / 3.14`**</center> -->